Triaxial Testing - an Introduction

 7 Typical Triaxial System – Hydraulic Pressure Controller

-Distribution Panel – The distribution panel is used to connect the pressure controllers to the triaxial cell.
+Distribution Panel – The distribution panel is used to connect the Dual pressure controller to the triaxial cell.
 It also has the de-aired water system connected to it.
 It allows for the easy movement of water to the required location in the system without the need to disconnect lines.
 The pressure gauge on the panel is used for calibration, but is not used during testing.

 Load Cell – The load cell or other load measuring device such as a load ring, provide the loads required to shear a triaxial specimen.